-Toyota Sequoia years to avoid — most common problems
+Best and worst Toyota Sequoia years — which to avoid

 Though Sequoia is widely associated with reliability and excellence, some of its model years do not quite deliver on the promise.
-This article reveals the Toyota Sequoia years to avoid and which ones you should focus on for a purchase that’s worth it.
+This article reveals the Toyota Sequoia years to avoid and best Sequoia years you should focus on for a purchase.

 Most common Toyota Sequoia problems